robert-mcintosh/roberts-book-store/README.md

 - The discount is applied on the cart size - not the quantity if any particular type
 - Loyalty points cannot be used immediately, i.e. they get redeemed before the latest order accrues
+- Adding or removing of Book Discount categories will remain manual via SQL

+Not catered for:

+- Purchasing multiple of the same book in one transaction -

 ## Contributing